 San Bernardino IRS Federal Tax Audit Attorney + CPA

-At the Tax Law Office of David W. Klasing, we are San Bernardino tax attorneys and CPAs with more than 20 years of experience providing IRS audit and appeals representation in California.
+At the Tax Law Office of David W. Klasing, we are San Bernardino tax attorneys and CPAs with more than 20 years of combined experience providing IRS audit and appeals representation in California.
 Our award-winning firm is selective in the cases we accept, ensuring that our dedicated team of tax audit attorneys & CPAs can focus our full attention on your tax matter.
 We will help you prepare for your audit, advocate on your behalf throughout the process, handle all correspondence with IRS examiners, and make sure that the IRS follows examination procedures correctly, respecting your rights as a taxpayer and drawing the correct conclusions based on the law and fact at issue in your case.
 If you disagree with the outcome of your audit, we are ready to provide vigorous IRS appeals representation, and will work tirelessly to prove that the IRS made an error when assessing taxes, interest, or penalties against you (as they quite often do!).
 If you need aggressive, sophisticated IRS tax audit representation in San Bernardino, the Tax Law Office of David W. Klasing is here to provide comprehensive support.

 See our Tax Litigation Q and A Library